Mineral Security & Sustainability

 Opportunities

-The QUEX Institute provides diverse funding opportunities to foster collaboration between the University of Exeter and the University of Queensland.
+The UQ-Exeter Institute provides diverse funding opportunities to foster collaboration between the University of Exeter and The University of Queensland.

 These include support for joint workshops, high-impact research and education projects, and professional services fellowships.
 Each initiative aims to strengthen interdisciplinary partnerships, drive strategic priorities, and deliver meaningful, lasting impact aligned with the Institute’s key themes.